High-dimensional Linear Regression for Dependent Data with Applications to Nowcasting

 as a benchmark for prediction.
-The AR order is selected by the BIC in the modeling subsample and is assumed to be fixed in the forecasting subsample.
-The AR model in Equation (\ref{ar-forecast}) is estimated by two ways.
-First, it is estimated by the ordinary least squares method and we denote the model by AR-OLS.
-Second, assuming sparsity, we estimate the AR model via Lasso method with the tuning parameter $\lambda$ also selected by BIC.
+The AR order is selected using the BIC in the modeling subsample, and is assumed to be fixed in the forecasting subsample.
+The AR model in Equation (\ref{ar-forecast}) is estimated in two ways.
+First, it is estimated using the ordinary least squares method, and we denote the model by AR-OLS.
+Second, assuming sparsity, we estimate the AR model via the Lasso method, with the tuning parameter $\lambda$ selected using the BIC.
 The forecasting result of this model is denoted by AR-Lasso.
 These two models represent the performance of forecasting.

-For now-casting, we augment the AR model in Equation (\ref{ar-forecast}) with all explanatory variables available in the first month of the quarter and denote the resulting results by Now-casting 1.
-Similarly, if we augment the AR model with all explanatory variables available in the first two months of the quarter, then the results are denoted by Now-casting 2.
-Specifically, for now-casting, we employ the model
+For nowcasting, we augment the AR model in Equation (\ref{ar-forecast}) with all explanatory variables available in the first month of the quarter, and denote the results by Nowcasting 1.
+Similarly, if we augment the AR model with all explanatory variables available in the first two months of the quarter, then the results are denoted by Nowcasting 2.
+Specifically, for nowcasting, we employ the model

 where ${\bf x}_i$ denotes the available high-frequency explanatory variables.
-For Now-casting 1, ${\bf x}_i$ consists of data of the first month into a given quarter whereas for Now-casting 2, it consists of data of the first two months into a given quarter.
+For Nowcasting 1, ${\bf x}_i$ consists of data of the first month of a given quarter, whereas for Nowcasting 2, it consists of data of the first two months of a given quarter.
 In this exercise, we use all monthly and daily high-frequency variables $z_{1,\cdot}, \cdots, z_{9,\cdot}$.
-We denote the results for MIDAS regression as MIDAS-C Now-casting 1 and MIDAS-C Now-casting 2, respectively.
-Finally, we also employ a MIDAS regression that only uses explanatory variables $z_{1,\cdot}, \cdots, z_{7,\cdot}$ in the now-casting and denote the results as MIDAS-D.
+We denote the results for the MIDAS regressions as MIDAS-C Nowcasting 1 and MIDAS-C Nowcasting 2, respectively.
+Finally, we employ a MIDAS regression that only uses explanatory variables $z_{1,\cdot}, \cdots, z_{7,\cdot}$ in the nowcasting and denote the results as MIDAS-D.